 - I applied to WWS last year, do I need to resubmit all of my application materials?

 - You should use the same account information as you did last year, but choose to start a new application.
 If you applied last year, the main Graduate Admissions Office at the Graduate School will merge your application from the previous year into your current application, but the electronic application will still require you to upload something in each of the required fields.
 You should include an updated resume and updated personal statement.
 You only need to submit updated transcripts and course list if you took additional courses since you last applied.
 Test scores should be resent from ETS if you took them again since you last applied or if they have since expired.
 You will also be required to register three recommenders – you may use the same recommenders as last year but preferably at least one should be a new recommender and the others should be updated by the recommenders if possible.
-If you are unable to register new recommenders you should contact firstname.lastname@example.org.
+If you are unable to register new recommenders you should contact email@example.com.
 Feel free to upload a document that says “see last year’s application” as a place holder for items we do not require to be new when reapplying (such as transcripts, writing samples, and policy memos).
-Because last year’s documents are mixed in with this year’s application, it can be helpful to include something like “Updated for” or “Revised for” along with the current application year when submitting new documents.
+Because last year’s documents are mixed in with this year’s application, it would be helpful for you to include something like “Updated for [application year]” or “Revised for [application year]” as a header when submitting new documents.
 More about reapplying can be found here.